 The effect of the magnetic fields is to confine the charged plasma particles by applying a force that opposes the motion across the field.
 If the magnetic field lines were to connect the ends of a linear device, particles would be able to escape rapidly to the ends.
 In a toroidal device, the particles primarily spiral along the field lines, travelling around the machine typically a million times before escaping, meaning fusion of nuclei happens much more readily.

 Most current experimental fusion devices do not use superconducting magnets since the required experimental plasmas, lasting less than one minute, can be achieved with cheaper and less complex conventional copper coils.
-Next-step machines such as ITER and power plants designs will utilise the latest superconducting materials to make the most efficient magnetic coils possible.
+Next-step machines such as ITER and power plant designs, which require much longer pulses, will utilise the latest superconducting materials to make the most efficient magnetic coils possible.

 Existing fusion experiments need more power to heat and confine the plasma than they produce in fusion power.
 In a future power plant, which would be larger and more powerful, the fusion power would be around 20 to 30 times higher than power needed to heat and confine the plasma.